 - 2 Tablespoons melted butter, plus more for brushing rolls (optional)

-- Spray standard-sized baking sheet with nonstick cooking spray, set aside.
+- Spray standard-sized baking sheet with nonstick cooking spray set aside.

 - In large mixing bowl whisk together yeast and water until dissolved.
 Mix in sugar, eggs, butter, shortening, and salt until combined.
-Add 2 cups flour and use handheld mixer to beat until smooth.
-Add enough of remaining flour to form soft dough, slightly sticky dough.
+Add 2 cups flour and use a handheld mixer to beat until smooth.
+Add enough of the remaining flour to form soft dough, slightly sticky dough.
 Turn dough out onto floured surface, and knead until elastic and smooth, about 8 minutes.

 - Lightly spray large, clean mixing bowl with nonstick cooking spray.
 Place dough in bowl, and lightly spray top of dough with cooking spray.
-Cover with plastic wrap and let rise until doubled in warm place, about 90 minutes.
+Cover with plastic wrap and let rise until doubled in a warm place, about 90 minutes.

 - Deflate dough by punching down, and divide into 2 dough balls.
 Roll out each dough ball into 12-inch circle, brush each with 1 tablespoon melted butter, and cut into 12 wedges.
 Roll wedges from wide end, and place 2-inches apart on prepared baking sheet, point-side down.
 Curve ends to form crescents.
 Cover baking sheet loosely with greased plastic wrap, and rise until doubles, about 45-60 minutes.
 After 30 minutes of rising, preheat oven to 375 degrees F.

 - Bake for 9-12 minutes, or until deliciously golden.
 Brush with additional butter if desired, let cool at least 10 minutes, and serve.